oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 service lifecycle (e.g. scaling, patching, monitoring, etc.).<span class="comment-end" id="45"></span>

-## TOSCA

->  author="Chris Lauwers" date="2021-06-28T23:04:00Z"
->
-> This section has been moved here from the Operational Model chapter in the previous draft.
-It may need to be consolidated with the "Objective" section to create a new "What is TOSCA" subsection.
+## TOSCA <span class="comment-start" id="47" author="Chris Lauwers" date="2021-06-28T23:04:00Z">This section has been moved here from the Operational Model chapter in the previous draft.
+It may need to be consolidated with the "Objective" section to create a new "What is TOSCA" subsection.</span>Scope<span class="comment-end" id="47"></span>

-Scope<span class="comment-end" id="47"></span>

 TOSCA is a domain-specific language for designing services and for defining the deployment and run-time management aspects of these